 The HKSA acknowledges that there should be provision for other business skill development outside the principal practical experience components, particularly in the light of multi-disciplinary practices.
 The Society will work towards defining competency-based standards experience requirements for those working in other business areas such as management consultancy or corporate finance, with a view towards expanding the Principal Experience Components in the future.
-In the meantime, relevant experience outside prescribed practical experience components will be assessed on a case-by-case basis and may be included in organisation-specific competencies upon application by an Authorised Employer to the HKSA.
+In the meantime, relevant experience outside prescribed practical experience components of at least 100 working days per component will be assessed on a case-by-case basis.
+An Authorised Employer may include organisation-specific competencies upon consultation with HKSA.